Table of Contents

 What is a non-qualified annuity?

-This kind of annuity is most prominent and also the one that is the most tricky to get out the money from.
+This kind of annuity is the most prominent and the one that is the most tricky to get the money from.
 The invested money is not taxed as you already paid after-tax dollars as a premium.
-However, your profits are taxable just like normal income.
+However, your profits are taxable, just like normal income.
 Hence, after you turn 59 ½ years old and cash out the amount, you will be obliged to pay 10% in taxes.
-If you have been in possession of the annuity for lesser years, you can also incur a surrender fee.
+You can also incur a surrender fee if you have owned the annuity for lesser years.
 Hence, you will pay the taxes and penalties and will not be able to transform your annuity into an IRA.

 Meaning of rollovers and transfers

-The best way to convert an annuity to an IRA is to move the money from the annuity to IRA via transfer.
-All you have to do is notify the companies that are in possession of your holdings, and oblige with some formalities.
-The money will easily be transferred and you won’t have any legally binding responsibility for it!
+The best way to convert an annuity to an IRA is to transfer the money from the annuity to the IRA.
+All you have to do is notify the companies that own your holdings and oblige with some formalities.
+The money will easily be transferred, and you won’t have legally binding responsibility for it!
 If you want to do this through a rollover, you will get a check or e-payment for your annuity’s value.
-You can add this money to your IRA within 60 days to avoid any penalty.
+You can add this money to your IRA within 60 days to avoid penalties.
 Or you will incur taxes on it, like a non-qualified annuities fund.

 Other options

-If your money is a fixed rate annuity, you can still acquire high returns from it by the way of equity investments.
+If your money is a fixed rate annuity, you can still acquire high returns through equity investments.
 In this manner, almost every company will allow you to transform your annuity into a variable annuity.
-These annuities invest in mutual funds, or other financial investments, to get greater returns without incurring heavy penalties.
+These annuities invest in mutual funds or other financial investments to get greater returns without heavy penalties.
 If your current annuity has a high fee and too many limitations, you can use the 1035 advantage to transfer it to another company.
 However, ensure that the transfer to another company does not put you in the same situation again, as all your work will be for nothing then.